clarete/forbiddenfruit/README.md

 ### Reversing a curse

-If you want to free your object a curse, you can use the `reverse()` function.
+If you want to free your object from a curse, you can use the `reverse()` function.
 Just like this:

 ```python